Jamessmark/Figma-Context-MCP/README.md

 ## **What Makes This Different**

 This isn't just another Figma data extractor.
-It's an **intelligent design-to-code system** that understands your components like a senior developer would:
+It's an **intelligent design system generation, analysis and documentation platform** that provides deep insights into your Figma files:

+### **Comprehensive Design System Documentation Generation**
+- **Unique End-to-End Solution**: The *only* MCP that automatically generates rich, multi-faceted design system documentation from a Figma link.
+This includes component deep-dives, interactive overviews, validation reports, accessibility checks, and token specifications, all intelligently integrated.
+- **Living Design System Hub**: Transforms static Figma files into a dynamic, explorable, and maintainable design system knowledge base.

 ### **Component Intelligence**
 - **Semantic Understanding**: Analyzes Figma components to understand their structure, variants, and relationships